-He must not expect a better fate than others of past and present times, who have espoused the cause of the many against the arrogance and injustice of the few.
+He must not expect a better fate than others

+of past and present times, who have espoused the cause of the many against the arrogance & injustice of the few.
 It does not become a reformer to desert the people because they desert him.
-With the magnanimity, appropriate to the character he has won, he soars above the virulence of party under opposition, and the instability of men under an unparalleled concatenation of executive delusions.
+With the magnanimity, appropriate to the character he has won, he soars above the virolence of party under opposition, and the instability of men under an unparalleled concatenation of executive delusions.
 If there is any martyrdom which out of religion deserves the name, it is martyrdom in your country's service.
-When I hear and see directed against the hon, and learned member for Oxford (Dr. Duncombe) all the tengue to utter;-when I see the country robbed of the public services of the estimable Dr. Baldwin, venerable in years and exalted in everything honorable in man, because truth and patriotism constrained him to warn his unhappy country against the false and inflammatory appeals of a reckless Governor;-when I see the Courts of Justice violated by so rude a hand as de-commissioned Mr. Ridout, and meanly stript him of honors which he had meritoriously earned in war-honors, however, which, notwithstanding the despoiler, are transmitted with the glorious memory of the immortal Brock -and all this degradation too, aimed, not consummated, against him, either because he voted for his brother-in-law, a reformer, or because of false tales welcomed by the vice-regal ear from some low informers or still lower eve droppers, under a despicable system of espionage; -- when I see a similar despotic humiliation attempted against Mr. Small, the irreproachable and honorable son of one of the most accomplished gentlemen the Province ever saw, and one of the most devoted servants the crown ever had; -when I see my honorable and gallant friend from Stormont (Col. McDonald) whose ancestor as well as himself, were devoted to the services of a King, whose representative has cruelly injured and insulted him, without redress; -when I see the similar fate of a Scatchard, sustaining among all parties, the honorable character of an intelligent, upright and humane Justice of the Peace: When-but stay the catalogue of public crime!
-The heart fills as this sort of massacre goes on!-Canada!
-Was this the public justice and the public good, for which you lately fought, and bled and cheerfully would have died!
+Whou I hear and see directed against the hon. and learned member for Oxford (Dr. Duncombe) all the reproachful malice which the human heart on be made to distil, or the tongue to utter; - When I see the country robbed of the public services of the estimable Dr. Baldwin, venerable in years and exalted in every thing ed by the vice-regal ear from some low informers or still lower eve droppers, under a despicable system of espionage; -When I see a similar despotic humiliation attempted against Mr. Small, the irreproachable and honorable son of one of the most accomplished gentlemen the Province ever saw, and one of the most devoted servants the crown ever had ;-When I see my hon'ble and gallant friend from Stormont (Col. McDonald) whose ancestor as well as himself, were devoted to the service of a King, whose representative has cruelly injured and insulted him, without redress ;-When I see the similar fate of a Scatchard, sustaining among all parties, the honorable character of an intelligent, upright and humane Justice of the Peace ;--but stay the catalogue of public The heart fills as this sort of massacre crime! goes on !- Canada!
+Was this the public justice and the public good, for which you lately fought, and bled and cheerfully would have died?
 Was this the spirit which you ever thought could possibly survive the flames which under the law of retaliation in the late war, laid waste your villages and your homes?
 Is this the rightful fruit of that unity of the empire for which, many of you twice lost much, and hazarded all?
 Shall this be the fate of your bravest comrades in the recent war, who would rather have fallen gloriously in the field, than live to be the ignominious victims of this heartless policy?
-Peace to the ashes of our dead, happily unconscious of the wounded honor and insulted rank of their once companions in arms!
-Sleep on, in blissful ignorance that you fell in vain.
+Peace to the ashes of our dead, hapbonorable in man, because truth and patriotism constrained him to warn his unhappy country against the false and inflammatory appeals of a reckless Governor ;-When I see the Courts of missioned Mr. Ridout, and meanly stript him of honors which he had meritoriously earned in war-honors, however, which, notwithstanding the despoiler, are transmitted with the glorious memory of the immortal Brock-and all this degradation too, aimed, not consummated, ag'st him, either because he voted for his brother-inlaw, a reformer, or because of false tales welcompily unconscious of the wounded honor and insulted rank of their once companions in arms!